jessepav/libgdx-wiki-old/Skin.md

 First, some colors and a font are defined.
 Next, some text button styles are defined.
 The fields `down`, `up`, and `checked` are of type Drawable.
 An object is expected but a string is found in the JSON, so the string is used as a name to look up the drawable in the skin.
 The same thing happens for the font and colors, except for the "green" text button style, which defines a new color inline.

 Note that order is important.
 A resource must be declared in the JSON above where it is referenced.
-Also note that the JSON that Libgdx uses differentiates from the standard, where quotes are not used to define keys or values.
+Also note that the JSON that libGDX uses differentiates from the standard, where quotes are not used to define keys or values.

-Skin files from the [libgdx tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests-android/assets/data) can be used as a starting point: uiskin.png, uiskin.atlas, uiskin.json, and default.fnt.
+Skin files from the [libGDX tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests-android/assets/data) can be used as a starting point: uiskin.png, uiskin.atlas, uiskin.json, and default.fnt.

 Loading and configuring a freetype font via the skin json file requires some additional steps.
 Either use [Scene Composer](https://github.com/raeleus/skin-composer/wiki/Creating-FreeType-Fonts#using-a-custom-serializer) or a library like [freetype-skin](https://github.com/acanthite/freetype-skin).